serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 With RDS, the Lambda execution time increased along with the size of the data.

 When I increased the Tweets dataset by a factor of 100 (to 1000 tweets per user), I found the response time increased by 5x-10x.
-This possibly happens because we are joining the 'Tweets' and 'Users' tables on the fly, which results in more query execution time.
+This possibly happens because we are joining the `Tweets` and `Users` tables on the fly, which results in more query execution time.

 Query performance can be further improved by using indexing and other database optimizations.
 Conversely, DynamoDB latency remains constant with increased dataset size (which is expected by design).